 DIRECTOR (STRATEGIC RELATIONS)

 Shari is a Graduate of the Australian Institute of Company Directors, Associate Fellow of the Australian Institute of Management and Board Chair of the Queensland Independent Schools Parents Network.

 DIRECTOR (EDUCATION SERVICES)

 Josephine commenced her education career in Lutheran schools, where she worked in senior curriculum roles for more than 10 years.
 Josephine has influenced education nationally through her work as Manager of Policy and Programs (Professional Learning) at the Australian Institute for Teaching and School Leadership (AITSL) and at Australian Curriculum, Assessment and Reporting Authority (ACARA).

-Josephine is currently a Director of the Queensland College of Teachers and is a member of faculty advisory boards for The University of the Southern Cross, and Griffith University.
+Josephine is currently a board member of the Queensland College of Teachers (QCT) and is the Deputy Board Chair of the Queensland Educational Leadership Institute (QELi).
+She is also a member of faculty advisory boards for The University of the Southern Cross, and Griffith University.